jdiii/frontend-nanodegree-mobile-portfolio/README.md

 Addtionally:
   * Google Fonts css was added to the style.css file to reduce round-trips
-  * The pizza parlor thumbnail was reduced to a few kb from several megabytes
+  * New pizza parlor thumbnail, reduced to a few kb from several megabytes
+  * Added media attributes to `style` tags
+  * Added 'async' attribute to JS in header
+  * Removed Google Analytics to reduce round-trips and blocking JS

 ### Pizza Website
 Optimizations were made to `views/js/main.js`.

-#### Images
-Added a miniturized version of pizza parlor thumbnail.

 #### Function changeSliderLabel()
 Replaced `querySelector()` with `getElementById()`